ELIGIBILITY TO SUBMIT

 A. The Editorial Board of the journal shall conduct a strict editorial review of the submissions and retains absolute discretion with respect to acceptance/rejection of articles.

 The Delhi Journal for Law and Justice (DJLJ) maintains a fair and efficient review process.
-Receipt of acknowledgment is typically sent within 20 days of submission, with preliminary editorial reviews completed in three to four weeks of acknowledgement.
+Receipt of acknowledgment is typically sent within 30 days of submission, with preliminary editorial reviews completed in four to six weeks of acknowledgement.

 DJLJ employs a structured multi-stage, double-blind peer review process:

-A. Preliminary Review: The Editor-in-Chief and reviewers check for anonymity, word limits, and formatting compliance.
+A. Preliminary Review: Editors and reviewers check for anonymity, word limits, and formatting compliance.
 Submissions violating exclusivity or suitability are rejected promptly.

-Note: Timelines extend with additional reviews.
-Authors may be asked revisions at any stage.
-All decisions by the Editorial Board are final.
+Note: Timelines may be extended if the editorial board requests any author(s) for revision at any time during the review process.
 The aforementioned timelines may be revised for improving efficiency.